dpnpinto/PintoGPi/README.md

    - umount /mnt/PintoGPi
 - Remove sd from your system and put it in RarpberryPi

-## Steps to get it done now booting the Raspberry Pi
+## Steps to get it done, now booting with the Raspberry Pi
 ...
 Will continue